happner/happner-assets/README.md

 It packages all specified scripts, styles and angular templates into a single `js` and `css` file and can include resources from the local site and from elsewhere on the internet.
 Any scripts not included into the package might load/execute out of sequence <b>so include all scripts into the package</b>.

+### Caveat

+It only builds the package on first request.
+And there will be a problem if any of the configured resources are not available.

 ### Production

 ```bash